-We got to the Norton’s Children’s Hospital ER and I realized that the calmness I once felt was now moving into the “they are paying a whole lot of attention to us” moment and “oh crap.”
+Here is There’s a Rogue Zebra on the Loose Part 2.
+We got to the Norton’s Children’s Hospital ER, and I realized that the calmness I once felt was now moving into the “they are paying a whole lot of attention to us” moment and “oh crap.”
 Nurses were moving quickly.
 We were seeing attendings and not interns or residents.
-My mama gut was screaming, but my outer shell was trying to convince my inner shell that things were okay and they were just overly attentive.
+My mama’s gut was screaming, but my outer shell was trying to convince my inner shell that things were okay and they were just overly attentive.

 Without much of a blink, I had the ER attending, the neuro attending, the peds attending and there was one other one, but I cannot think of who that person was.
-They got him in a gown, I blinked, and the next thing I knew they were putting in an IV, drawing viles upon viles of blood, testing his urine.
+They got him in a gown, I blinked, and the next thing I knew they were putting in an IV, drawing vials upon vials of blood, testing his urine.
 It all happened so fast.

 I blinked again and when I looked up…Hunter’s eyes were dancing all over his head.
-I felt like I was looking at one of those reptiles that had a third eyelid.
-I quickly got up and hung my head out the door for the attending.
-I stood, where my face was not visible to Hunter, and I told her that I’ve been cool as a cucumber this whole time, but that third eyelid thing had to be fixed….that scared me.
+It reminded me of looking at one of those reptiles that had a third eyelid.
+Quickly, I got up and hung my head out the door for the attending.
+I stood, where my face was not visible to Hunter.
+Before that moment, I was cool as a cucumber this whole time.
+Sadly, when that third eyelid thing had to be fixed….that scared me.
 That’s when things started moving a bit faster.

 They didn’t agree.